Back to California

 Childcare: Mental Health Help for Kids

-This law changes how childcare providers can get money back when they offer mental health help to kids in their care.
+This law changes how childcare providers can get money back when they offer mental health help to kids by removing old requirements and adding new ones.

 What This Bill Does

-• Adds new requirements, such as using an observation tool at least once per school year to help plan activities and support for kids in consultation with the classroom team or childcare provider.
+• Requires the use of an early care and education classroom observation tool at least once per school year in each classroom or program year, in consultation with the classroom team or childcare provider.

 Who It Names or Affects